Learn About Investing in Park City, Utah, Real Estate

 If you don't like the property, we move on, but if you want the property, I have all the resources to remove any excuse for not buying.
 We can come in aggressive on the price; I have a great contractor and designer I work with that will make it easy for you.
 I've used them, so I know how giving a few Pinterest photos will help; we work with the best property management companies in Park City.

-I aim to ensure you are comfortable during the search for your new Park City property and when we are under contract.
-I want to earn your business for a lifetime and help everyone you know to buy and sell real estate in Park City.
+I aim to ensure you are comfortable searching for your new Park City property when we are under contract.
+I want to earn your business for a lifetime and help everyone you know buy and sell real estate in Park City.
 You'll quickly see you are in the best hands when buying or selling real estate in Park City, Utah.

 Do Park City Investment Properties Cash Flow?

-The typical buyer is searching for real estate which can be used for two to six weeks of the year and has a full-time property management company take care of the rest.
-Every year hundreds of buyers purchase properties in Park City that break even, and over time the rental numbers increase, and the property appreciates.
+The typical buyer is searching for real estate that can be used for two to six weeks of the year and has a full-time property management company take care of the rest.
+Every year, hundreds of buyers purchase properties in Park City that break even, and over time, the rental numbers increase, and the property appreciates.

 In a previous comment on this blog, Ron asked, "When you say "cover all bills" does that include the mortgage?"
 To answer the question, the break-even does not include the cost of covering the mortgage.
 Recently, a client asked me to research rental numbers on several properties, and we could not find a property to cover the cost of a mortgage with 20% down.
 In addition, unless you know your mortgage rate, we won't be able to calculate the mortgage cost.